MATLAB

 Graphical User Interface Session

-To initiate a Graphical User Interface session, connect to the login node or a node which is allocated to you with X11 Forwarding enabled (please Login and access the internal site https://docs.lovelace.plymouth.ac.uk/private/ for instructions on this).
+To initiate a Graphical User Interface session, connect to the login node with X11 Forwarding enabled (please Login and access the internal site https://docs.lovelace.plymouth.ac.uk/private/ for instructions on this).
 Assuming that you have set up an ssh host named lovelace

 referring to the login node and you are on a supported platform, simply run: